puzzle-js/puzzle-warden/README.md

 #### Caching Strategy

 Caching strategies defines how things will be cached and when cached responses will be used.
-Currently only available caching strategy is [CacheThenNetwork](#cachethennetwork)
+Currently, the only available caching strategy is [CacheThenNetwork](#cachethennetwork)

 ##### CacheThenNetwork

 Simple old school caching.
-Asks cache plugin if it has valid cached response.
-If yes, returns the cached value as response.
-If no, passes the request to next handler.
-When it receives response, it caches and returns the value as response.
+Asks cache plugin if it has a valid cached response.
+If yes, returns the cached value as the response.
+If no, passes the request to the next handler.
+When it receives the response, it caches and returns the value as a response.

+### Holder

+Holder prevents same HTTP requests to be sent at the same time.
+Let's assume we have an identifier for a request: `{query.foo}`.
+We send a HTTP request `/product?foo=bar`.
+While waiting for the response, warden received another HTTP request to the same address which means both HTTP requests are converted to the same key.
+Then Warden stops the second request.
+After receiving the response from the first request, Warden returns both requests with the same response by sending only one HTTP request.